 “The 15-point lead looks good now,” says Chris, “but we go away to join up with our national teams and hopefully everyone can come back fit because we then have two big games against Sunderland and Chelsea.
 That could be a key edge in terms of how the league and cup goes.
 So that will be a big few days for us.”

 The title remains United’s top priority, particularly after last season's heartbreaking finale.
 “It’s a massive incentive for us to hold onto this lead,” Chris told MUTV.
+“It’s a bigger lead than last year but we can’t rest on our laurels and we want to make

 “The 15-point lead looks good now.
 But we go away to join up with our national teams and hopefully everyone can come back fit because we then have two big games against Sunderland and Chelsea."